 External Fund Managers

-In the private markets, we invest in opportunities that have the potential to generate high long-term real returns and the ability to diversify our portfolio
+Invests in opportunities that have the potential to generate high long-term real returns and the ability to diversify our portfolio.

-Supports the public and private market investment activities
+Supports public and private market investment activities.

 Through active asset management, GIC can further generate income and enhance the market value of its assets through tenant management, market positioning, leasing, and capital improvements.

-GIC engages external fund managers to access investment capabilities and opportunities, in various sectors and geographies.
+GIC engages external fund managers to access investment capabilities and opportunities in various sectors and geographies.
 External managers enable GIC to gain exposure across public and private markets.
 They also provide us with valuable investment insights.

 The GIC Board provides ultimate risk oversight.
-The Board approves the Policy Portfolio, which is constructed with our Client’s long-term real return objective and risk tolerance in mind.
+The Board approves the Policy Portfolio, which is constructed with the Client’s long-term real return objective and risk tolerance in mind.
 Deviation of asset allocation exposure from policy benchmarks is constrained by a set of operating bands around the Policy Portfolio’s target weights.
 In addition, the GIC Board sets an active risk budget to limit the risk arising from the deviation of the Active Portfolio from the Policy Portfolio.
 The GIC Board is supported by the Board Risk Committee, which advises the Board on risk matters.
 The Board Risk Committee sets the overall direction of risk management policies and practices in GIC.
 In addition, it reviews significant risk issues arising from GIC’s operations and investments.

 The Group Executive Committee is the highest management body in GIC.
 It deliberates on investment and risk issues before they are submitted to relevant board committees.
 It is also the forum that assesses and makes determinations on fiduciary risk and reputational risk issues.

-The Chief Risk Officer (CRO) is a member of the Group Executive Committee and reports to the Chief Executive Officer (CEO) and Chairman of the Board Risk Committee.
+The Chief Risk Officer (CRO) is a member of the Group Executive Committee and reports to the Chief Executive Officer (CEO) and the Chairman of the Board Risk Committee.
 The CRO is accountable to the Board of Directors, primarily through the Board Risk Committee, on all risk-related matters.

 The First Line: Operating Units

-All operating units own, and are primarily accountable for, the risks inherent in their activities.
+People are the cornerstone of any risk management system.
+All GIC employees are expected to act with integrity and exercise sound judgement; they need to understand, evaluate, and carefully manage the risks they take.
+All operating units own and are primarily accountable for the risks inherent in their activities.
 They are responsible for ensuring that an appropriate risk-and-control environment and robust processes are in place as part of their day-to-day operations.
 Our risk assessments are forward-looking and form an important element of our long-term approach.
 We consider a broad spectrum of risks with potential long-term impact, including sustainability risks and risks from activities managed by appointed agents.

-The Second Line: Independent Risk Functions
+The Second Line: Risk Management and Control Functions

 The Third Line: Internal Audit